ephe-meral/ephe-meral.github.io/content/post/2016-01-15-dependency-injection-considered-harmful-stupid.md

 For the following we want to consider `Ring`, `Food`, `Weapon` and `Armor` to just be more datastructure declarations.
 Think of them as the 'stats' of a weapon or the amount of kalories in the food - it can be as simple as an integer sometimes!

 These definitions are all we need for our calculations of the fighting orcs and marching companions who need provisions to stay alive on the way.
 The rest of the code from the beginning of this post does have no purpose other than filling these fields with data, in an environment where it is (seemingly) hard and complicated to do so.
-It does not even implement any of the logic of marching and fighting, just the abstract realtionships between objects like Frodo and Sam.<br/>Actually, for our scenario, we might argue that it is not even important to know about the relationship of those two, and might just consider them as one unit like so:
+It does not even implement any of the logic of marching and fighting, just the abstract relationships between objects like Frodo and Sam.<br/>Actually, for our scenario, we might argue that it is not even important to know about the relationship of those two, and might just consider them as one unit like so:

 {{< code-title "The Baggins/Gamgee Complex" >}}{{< highlight yaml "linenos=inline" >}}
 Companions: